 The Covid-19 Market

-The current crisis arising from the coronavirus (COVID-19) pandemic is challenging for all sectors of the Brazilian economy.
-In the electrical sector, we can see such effects as:
+The crisis that arose as a result of the coronavirus (COVID-19) pandemic has brought many challenges to all sectors of the Brazilian economy.
+In the electrical sector, we have seen effects such as:

 - Lower energy consumption: with the imposed restrictions, industry and trade have drastically reduced their business.
 A comparison of the period from March 21st (beginning of the social restrictions measures) to May 8th for 2019 and 2020 shows an average reduction in electricity consumption of 11% (Source: CCEE).
 The official review of the load forecast for the 2020-2024 cycle indicates a reduction in consumption of 2,9% for the year 2020.